- Who We Serve

 How does Active Cyber keep my personal information secure?

 We use appropriate technical and organizational measures to protect the personal information that we collect and process about you.
+Active Cyber does not disclose personal information for any purpose to any 3rd party.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.
 When you enter sensitive information (such as login credentials), we encrypt the transmission of that information using secure socket layer technology (SSL).
+We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once we receive it.
+However, no method of transmission over the internet or method of electronic storage is 100% secure.
+Therefore, we cannot guarantee its absolute secrecy.
+If you have any questions about security on our Sites, you can contact us at firstname.lastname@example.org.

-With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Active Cyber is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, Active Cyber may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Active Cyber is a privately held organization, however, due to various circumstances may be subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
+As required by law, Active Cyber will respond to any lawful request by public authorities, including to meet national security or law enforcement requirements.

 - If you wish to access, correct, update, or request deletion of your personal information.
 These rights can be exercised by contacting us at the contact details provided under the “How to contact us” heading below.